nstudio/nativescript-plugins/README.md

 This workspace manages the suite of plugins listed above.

-In general, when in doubt with what to do, just `npm start`.
+Before running anything, always run `npm run setup` (or `yarn setup`) first.

+After that in general, just `npm start` to see the interactive options.

 ## How to add a new package to workspace?